 Construction and Working of a Hydraulic Brake System of an Automobile

-Hydraulic operation of the brake systems has been the universal design for more than 60 years.
-The complete components of oil or hydraulic braking system consists of master cylinder; steel lines, rubber hoses, various pressure-control valves, and brake apply devices at each wheel.
+Hydraulic operation of the hydraulic brake systems has been the universal design for more than 60 years.
+The complete components of oil or hydraulic brake system consists of master cylinder; steel lines, rubber hoses, various pressure-control valves, and brake apply devices at each wheel.

 There are two types of split systems: diagonal and front/rear.
 The diagonal system has one system feeding a front-wheel brake and the rear opposing side wheel brake, that is left front and right rear.
 The second triangle split is to the other wheel brakes.
 One side or split feeds the rear-wheel brakes and the other feeds the front wheels.
 Both of these types have advantages and disadvantages, but each prevents complete system failure from a single leak.

 The rigid lines or pipes of a hydraulic brake system made of steel tubing for system safety.
 Flexible rubber hoses join the wheel brakes to the rigid lines on the vehicle body or frame.
 The front brakes have a rubber hose at each wheel to allow for steering movement.
 Rear brakes may have different hoses at each wheel or a single hose connected to a line on the body or frame if the vehicle has a rigid rear axle.
 Brake lines and hoses contain the high-pressure fluid, and the fluid acts like a solid rod to transfer force to the wheel cylinders and caliper pistons.